jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 * Oracle killed commercial Solaris in the middle of the night [September 3rd, 2017](http://dtrace.org/blogs/bmc/2017/09/04/the-sudden-death-and-eternal-life-of-solaris).
 * Commercial Unix distribution created by SUN in the 1980s and bought by Oracle in 2010.
 * Sought to merge the best of Sys V and BSD into one standard Unix.
-* Ran on propriatery SPARC hardware platform
+* Ran on proprietary SPARC hardware platform
 * Leader in operating system feature development.
   * ZFS
   * Dtrace